sailfish-team/sailfish/doc/models.rst

 Equilibrium
 ^^^^^^^^^^^
-This boundary condition algorithm works by imposing the BGK equilibrium distributions for a node.
-It currently works for all types of boundary conditions in two dimensions only.
+This boundary condition algorithm works by imposing the BGK equilibrium distributions for a node, and can be used to set the velocity or density of a node.

 Zou-He
 ^^^^^^
-This algorithm is based upon the idea of the reflection of the off-equilibrium distributions.
+This algorithm is based upon the idea of the reflection of the off-equilibrium distributions, and can be used to set the velocity or density of a node.
-It currently works for all types of boundary conditions in two dimensions only.